SebastienCoube/SebastienCoube.github.io/_posts/2024-2-15-first_post.md

 author: Seb Coube-Sisqueille
 ---

-So I was told that I needed a page.
+So I have been told that I needed a personal page.
+Here it is.
+I am going to post about my research work there.